Anil-matcha/KSP-IPH-2019-table30/Results.md

 We ran the model over a live webcam and the model was able to work at a speed of 5 - 10 Frames Per Second(FPS).

-# Choice of Technology
+# Choice of Technology:
-*Tensorflow, Keras
+* Tensorflow, Keras
-*Google colab
+* Google colab
-*Open source India face dataset
+* Open source India face dataset
-*Facenet, MTCNN
+* Facenet, MTCNN